guidosalva/ReactiveRubyTruffle/README.md

 # Reactive Ruby - Truffle Ruby meets Reactive Programming

+More info about Reactive Ruby can be found here: https://guidosalva.github.io/ReactiveRubyTruffle/

 Reactive Ruby is an experimental reactive language, which extends Truffle Ruby.

 Reactive Ruby should be executed on the Graal VM instead of the normal Java VM.